lucas-richards/Pilot-Plate-BackEnd/README.md

-# Trading Playground API
+# Hackathon API

-This is the backend for the full stack stock app for anyone that wants to practice stock exchange for free and no risk.
+This is the backend for the full stack Hackathon App

 ## Technologies Used